ShadoeWraith/ShadoeWraith/README.md

 ---

 ## 🛠️ My Development Toolkit
-Here are the primary languages, frameworks, and tools I slam my head at learning
+Here are the primary languages, frameworks, and tools I slam my head with whenever I use

 | 💻 Languages | 🚀 Frameworks | 💾 Databases | ⚙️ Tools & CI/CD |
 | :--- | :--- | :--- | :--- |